 - Do you need to purchase any software or technology to create the content (such as graphic design software like Adobe Photoshop, a subscription to Canva, a camera to take high-quality photos and videos)?

-- Do you need to hire any content team members (such as artists, writers, editors, designers)?
+- Do you need to hire any content marketers or designers (such as artists, writers, editors, designers)?

 - Do you need to pay for ad space?

 - Do you need access to specific tools or resources to enhance or measure your specific type of content?

 Make note of how your responses impact your budget — whether that’s an increase or decrease in what you may have already estimated.

 Create and distribute your content so your audience members can consume it — and possibly convert.
 To ensure you’re consistently producing content and sharing it among your prospects and customers, use a social media calendar or an editorial content calendar.
 This will help your team stay on top of all of the content being created as well as allow you to schedule it ahead of time.